 2. Usability and maintenance

 Stamped concrete looks great when finished, but takes a bit longer to cure before it’s usable, usually 3-5 days.
 Stamped concrete also has some maintenance involved.
 It needs to be power washed and sealed every year or every other year.
 Also, it is likely to crack over time.
-Pavers on the other hand are ready to be used right away.
-No wait.
-Paver are molded under extreme pressure and are much stronger and durable.
+Pavers, on the other hand, are ready to be used right away.
+No, wait.
+Pavers are molded under extreme pressure and are much stronger and durable.
 Thus, they will not crack.
 However, they will settle over time and may allow weed growth or uneven spots, so replacing some of the sand and adjusting the individual pavers may be necessary.
-It is recommended that you apply a sealer to the pavers every couple years.
+It is recommended that you apply a sealer to the pavers every couple of years.

 Although some would say pavers and concrete are about the same in price, we found the stamped concrete to be a bit more expensive in our area.
 Plus, it wasn’t something we could do ourselves.
 We had to contract a landscaper, so we couldn’t save any money on installation, so pavers would have been a little less expensive upfront.
 Paver base products, like Brock Paver Base, allow for easier installation, reduced excavation, and a significant reduction in manual labor needed to haul in rock and sand for the traditional base…and they are available at Home Depot and Lowe’s.
 In short, they both have a bit of maintenance year after year, therefore, the long-term cost efficiency between the two is relative to factors including proper installation, climate and the periodic maintenance required.